 If you are a startup or if you are thinking of launching a new business, here is a marketing checklist.

 - Have a concise marketing plan and get everyone on board with this.
 Writing it all down will help you to think through the key issues.

 - Create a visual brand identity, including a logo, font and brand colours.
 Use them everywhere.

 - Build (or review) your website after you have created your marketing plan.

 - WordPress is a free website CMS (Content Management System) that looks good from the start and will grow with your business.
 See: WordPress tips

 - Your website has to work as an online brochure and bring in sales leads / sales.

 - Choose your promotional mix carefully.
-You can get a free ebook containing 300 promotional techniques when you join:
+You can ask questions about promotion here:

 The Marketing Compass

 - Write something every day.
-This could be a blog, website page, newsletter content, press release or social media piece.
+This could be a blog, web page, newsletter, press release or a social media piece.

 - Start working on your in-bound marketing using SEO as soon as you can.
 Start with a keywords list and read this article on SEO strategy.

 - Use MailChimp for your newsletter.
-It is free for up to 2,000 subscribers and it integrates with the software that you are likely to use.
+It is free for up to 2,000 subscribers.

 - Start to use a CRM (Customer Relationship Management system) as early as possible.
-A CRM that works well with MailChimp is:
+For example: